 There is a five-stage admissions procedure for international applicants:

-If you would like your child to be considered for a place, please apply to us through one of our registered agents who know our School well and can guide you through the boarding admissions process.
-This will involve completing an Application Form and paying the boarding registration fee (£200).
-In addition to this, the agent will supply us with other information about your child, including a school report, passport copy and a report based on an interview of your child conducted by the agent.
+To make an application, we ask that you apply through one of our registered agents who know our School well and can guide you through the boarding admissions process.
+This will involve completing an application form and paying the boarding application fee (£200).
+In addition to this, the agent will supply us with other information about your child, including a school report and passport copy.
+This information must be sent to [email protected] by the closing date.

 3. Entrance Exams